scylladb/scylla-operator/docs/source/eks.md

 - eksctl - See: https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html
 - kubectl - See: https://kubernetes.io/docs/tasks/tools/install-kubectl/

+### Deploying ScyllaDB Operator

+Refer to [Deploying Scylla on a Kubernetes Cluster](generic.md) in the ScyllaDB Operator documentation to deploy the ScyllaDB Operator and its prerequisites.

 #### Setting up nodes for ScyllaDB

 ScyllaDB, except when in developer mode, requires storage with XFS filesystem.
 The local NVMes from the cloud provider usually come as individual devices.
 To use their full capacity together, you'll first need to form a RAID array from those disks.